 - Lower heat, add Chili Sauce, and simmer for 20-30 minutes, covered.

-- Spoon over hamburger bun(s) to create and open-face sandwich.
+- Spoon over hamburger bun(s) to create an open-face sandwich.
+Nutrition info below doesn’t include a bun.